In the Kitchen

 Let’s say I’m going to paint it now.
 Here’s how I would proceed:

-- Next I’d begin applying broad blocks of transparent color over the entire canvas.
-The traced drawing would remain visible through the colors.
+- Next I would begin applying broad blocks of transparent color over the entire paint layer.
+The reference drawing would float above the paint and remain visible.
+I could turn the drawing layer’s layer’s visibility on and off at will, and also change its opacity.

 - I almost always end up with a bit of a mess at this stage.
 And that’s good; it’s part of how I set up base color schemes.
 Happy accidents and all that.

-- Once I’d completely covered the canvas in various muted and sloppy colors, I’d begin coaxing the details from the mess.
+- Once the painting layer was completely filled with various muted and sloppy colors, I’d begin coaxing the details from the mess.

 - Because I nibble away with tiny brushes and equally tiny brush strokes, from here on in it’s always a long, protracted undertaking.